Thanksgiving Day Classic: Possible discontinuation or reformatting

-In late 2017, a proposal emerged to move the start of the CFL season to five or six weeks earlier than it begins in the present day, so that the Grey Cup would be held on the third weekend of October, as opposed to the fourth Sunday in November as it stands as of 2018.
-The change, designed to accommodate a potential U.S. television agreement with NFL Network, has support among CFL owners and would, if approved, take effect for the 2019 CFL season.
-If the proposal were to take effect, Thanksgiving Day weekend would overlap with the CFL's conference championship games.
+In late 2017, a proposal emerged to move the start of the CFL season to five or six weeks earlier than it begins in the present day, so that the Grey Cup would have been held on the third weekend of October, as opposed to the fourth Sunday in November as it was scheduled in 2018.
+The change, designed to accommodate a potential U.S. television agreement with NFL Network, had support among CFL owners and would have, if approved, taken effect for the 2019 CFL season.
+If the proposal had taken effect, Thanksgiving Day weekend would have overlapped with the CFL's division championship games.
 While this change was not implemented and the season schedule remained the same, the league did not schedule any Thanksgiving Day games in 2019.
-The league has indicated that such a schedule change would need to be negotiated in the league's collective bargaining agreement with the players' association.
+The league has indicated that such a schedule change would have needed to be negotiated in the league's collective bargaining agreement with the players' association.
 The CBA at the time expired in 2019; at the same time, the league renewed its existing agreement with ESPN, making a schedule change unnecessary, and the new CBA approved that year made no provision for a change.